 Anxiety is very normal.
 It is our brain’s way of trying to troubleshoot all of our real and projected problems.
-We think that if we can work out how to solve a problem, we will feel better.
-This inner problem-solver can be very useful at times, but when we can’t come up with an answer to all the ‘what-ifs’, it makes us feel anxious.
+We think that if we can solve a problem, we will feel better.
+This inner problem-solver can be very useful at times, but when we can’t find an answer to all the ‘what-ifs’, it makes us feel anxious.
 This is a fear of not coping and not being in control.

 The document below takes you through some questions to ask yourself when you are feeling anxious (or low).
 It aims to help you stay with what you know, and not catastrophise.

 Please feel free to use this document and pass it onto others if you think it may help them.